 When you depart for your trip will play a big role in how long it will take to get to your destination.
 To avoid the traffic, it's recommended that you either leave early in the morning, or wait until the evening rush hour traffic subsides.
 The Ontario Provincial Police recommend to "go home, have a nice dinner and then think about getting on the road."
 It's about finding an alternate departure time for the cottage, leaving after or before most other drivers do.

 Consider the "scenic route."
 Traffic volume increases by 20% on long weekends.
-Think about taking the road less traveled – maybe a secondary or country road.
+Think about taking the road less travelled – maybe a secondary or country road.
 Even though you won't be able to drive as fast and it may not be a direct route, you may get there faster than if you took a 400-series highway.

 Checking your car, especially if it is older, should be part of your summer driving trip planning.
 No one wants to experience a breakdown while on summer vacation.